osg-htc/docs/docs/other/schedd-filebeats.md

         :::console
         root@host #condor_reconfig

-1. Make sure that after a while the new log `/var/log/condor/XferStatsLog` is present.
+1. Make sure that after a couple of minutes the new log `/var/log/condor/XferStatsLog` is present.